murpjack/crypto-balance/README.md

 Keep track of a handful of cryptocurrencies from your Chrome browser.
 Cryptocurrencies regularly change in price throughout the course of the day and it only takes a quick peek to keep up to speed.

-**Note.** This Chrome extension currently requires no browser permissions as it handles no personal data.
+**Note.** This Chrome extension currently requires the 'activeTab' browser permission.
+It handles no personal data.

 ****
 ## Built using